United States Colored Troops: Prisoners of war

 USCT soldiers suffered extra violence at the hands of Confederate soldiers, who singled them out for mistreatment.
 They were often the victims of battlefield massacres and atrocities by Confederates, most notably at Fort Pillow in Tennessee, at the Battle of the Crater in Virginia, and at the Battle of Olustee in Florida.
 They were often murdered when captured by Confederate soldiers, as the Confederacy announced that former slaves fighting for the Union were traitors and would be immediately executed.

-The prisoner exchange protocol broke down over the Confederacy's position on black prisoners-of-war.
-The Confederacy had passed a law stating that white officers commanding black soldiers and blacks captured in uniform would be tried as rebellious slave insurrectionists in civil courts — a capital offense with automatic sentence of death.
+The prisoner exchange protocol based on the Dix–Hill Cartel broke down over the Confederacy's position on black prisoners-of-war.
+The Congress of the Confederate States of America had passed a law on May 1, 1863, stating that white officers commanding black soldiers and blacks captured in uniform would be tried as rebellious slave insurrectionists in civil courts — a capital offense with automatic sentence of death.
 In practice, USCT soldiers were often murdered by Confederate troops without being taken to court.
 This law became a stumbling block for prisoner exchange, as the U.S. government in the Lieber Code objected to such discriminatory mistreatment of prisoners of war on basis of ethnicity.
 The Republican Party's platform during the 1864 presidential election also condemned the Confederacy's mistreatment of black U.S. soldiers.
 In response to such mistreatment, General Ulysses S. Grant, in a letter to Confederate officer Richard Taylor, urged the Confederates to treat captured black U.S. soldiers humanely and professionally, and not to murder them.
 He stated the U.S. government's official position, that black U.S. soldiers were sworn military men.
 The Confederacy had said they were escaped slaves who deserved no better treatment.

 Numbers of colored troops by state, North and South

 The soldiers are classified by the state where they were enrolled; Northern states often sent agents to enroll formerly enslaved from the South.
-Note that many soldiers from Delaware, D.C., Kentucky, Missouri, and West Virginia were formerly enslaved as well.
+Many soldiers from Delaware, D.C., Kentucky, Missouri, and West Virginia were formerly enslaved as well.
 Most of the troops credited to West Virginia, however, were not actually from that state.